brainstormsecurity/bigspring-hugo/exampleSite/content/english/blog/post-3.md

 The great thing about these kinds of physical security measures is that they can be integrated to work with one another to increase the scope of security that each individual security solution provides.
 This even applies to small businesses who might prefer to use keypad door locks, as a more cost-effective option than access control systems or commercial grade locks.

 Businesses can also take advantage of incident response templates that serve to bridge the gap between physical security and cybersecurity.
 Coupling a robust incident response plan with active physical security solutions that are already in place will make it rather difficult for a company’s security to be thwarted.
-Both Physical and Cyber security needs to work in tandem.
+Both Physical and Cybersecurity needs to work in tandem.

 ## Cybersecurity Helps Mitigate Physical Risk